njugunamwangi/larablog/README.md

 password: Admin123
 ```

-- Remember to checkout the screenshots folder
+- Remember to checkout the screenshots folder in the root directory

 ## Installation
 - Clone the repository